Skip to Content

 • The locally made powder-coated aluminum is rust-resistant and flexible and when you pair that with the stainless-steel screws included with the kit,...

-With this type of application, it’s very important that you properly prepare the RV surface before attempting to apply the adhesive.
+You may also choose to add an RV gutter that attaches to your rig with adhesive.
+These are literally peel-and-stick gutters that are applied along the roofline (or windshields).
+With this type of application, it’s very important that you properly prepare the RV surface before attempting to use the adhesive.
 Users report excellent long-term adherence as long as the surface has been well-cleaned prior to application.

+To clean the surface thoroughly, use a rag dampened with a mixture of rubbing alcohol and water.
+Cleaning the surface to remove dust, dirt, oils, and other contaminants will enable the adhesive to adhere well and remain in place for an extended period.
 Be sure to dry the surface with a clean cloth (and wait for it to completely dry) prior to adhering the gutter to the RV.

 When applying this type of RV gutter, you want to only remove the amount of the adhesive backing that’s necessary to apply the piece you’re currently working on.
 Remove the backing as you go.
 Work slowly, and press very firmly with your hand or a smooth tool as you adhere the gutter to the RV.
 This will help to ensure a good bond, and will result in an RV gutter that stays in place longer.